Polka in the United States: Description

 Several polka genres exist in the United States, each with its own unique characteristics and performers.
 Though these polka genres vary, all are unified in the expression of ethnicity by performers and participants.
 Polka enthusiasts gather to enjoy their love of the music and dance and to honor their heritage at polka festivals.
 Modern media enables these fans to stay connected and share their passion.
 Though it passed its heyday in the 1950s the polka remains an active music form with distinct genres, leading performers, and active organizations.
 Where it is popular, the polka is a manifestation of the culture of those who participate in it.
 It is the state dance of Wisconsin.

 Polka genres

-Although author Charles Keil admits that "there are as many styles of polka as there are polka localities", he and his wife have divided American polka music into three major genres:
+Although author Charles Keil admits that "there are as many styles of polka as there are polka localities", he and his wife in their 2005 Ethnomusicology Forum article divided American polka music into three major genres: